 Time Variable Gain: Time Variable Gain is a processing step applied to the sonar return to "normalize" the data so that objects of equal size (i.e. fish) appear to be the same size, even if they are separated by a good distance.
-Time Variable Gain is a fundamental attribute of good sonar.
+Time Variable Gain is a fundamental attribute of good sonar, but is often promoted as a feature.